 A person may not adopt more than one unrelated adult within one year of the person’s adoption of an unrelated adult, unless:

-- the proposed adoptee (the person being adopted) is a biological sibling of a person previously adopted or t
+- the proposed adoptee (the person being adopted) is a biological sibling of a person previously adopted, or

 - the proposed adoptee is physically disabled.